Why Specs Matter: Breaking Down Barriers to Sustainable Concrete

 Movements for Positive Change

 The good news is that change is coming.
 SE2050, Architecture2030, the Carbon Leadership Forum and a host of other industry bodies are pushing for change in the industry and actively seeking ways to reduce embodied carbon.
 Governments are creating policies, resolutions, and building codes to encourage a reduction in embodied carbon in the built environment.
-All of this will contribute to the move to performance-based specs.
+All of this is contributing to the rise of performance-based specs.
+But we can only gain momentum when more specificers join the performance-based specs movement.

-Read our new eBook, Solving Embodied Carbon Challenges with Concrete Specifications, to learn more about strategies to eliminate embodied carbon, including adopting performance-based concrete specs.
+Read our eBook, Solving Embodied Carbon Challenges with Concrete Specifications, to learn more about strategies to eliminate embodied carbon, including adopting performance-based concrete specs.

 Share

-How Austin's Low Carbon Concrete Initiative Affects Texas Producers Thumbnail
+Carbon Jargon for Concrete Producers Thumbnail